awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/cluster_visualizer.md

 ![Visualizer](/images/ecs-spot-capacity-providers/cp40.png)

 In the C3vis page, observe that the unused EC2 instance, which is not running any tasks, selected for termination, causing no disruption to the application.

-Now that you verified the ECS cluster scale-in activity, click on the arrow button to move to the next page.

 {{% /expand%}}